Thursday, August 22, 2019

 Hyren craned his neck to look at the vast night sky, full of other worlds he had subjugated for Sloth.
 Somewhere, out there, was a spacefleet that had left behind one of its most elite officers.
 Did they even bother looking for him before they retreated?
 Garoo would have dissuaded them, Hyren thought bitterly, clenching a handful of sand in his fist and squeezing the grains to distract himself from his rage.
 Garoo would be all too quick to announce his fellow commander’s demise—and then take Hyren’s troops and his share of Sloth’s favour.

 With an angry shout, Hyren threw the sand down and sat back on the dune, rubbing his thick arms to try to keep himself warm.
-After all Hyren had done for Sloth, the man didn’t even feel it necessary to attempt to save him.
-Hyren had built up a reputation of power only to be discarded like a broken toy.
-With these thoughts circling in his mind, the commander’s fatigue finally took over and he closed his eyes, lulled to sleep by the singing of the night wind across the desert.
+What if Sloth never came back for him?
+The commander’s fatigue finally took over and he closed his eyes, lulled to sleep by the singing of the night wind across the desert.

 No comments: